Tight Pennsylvania GOP Senate race; Mastriano wins gov nod - NewsBreak

 “Under Joe Biden, America is woke and broke,” he said at a victory rally.
 “We need to put the brakes on this agenda for the sake of hardworking North Carolinians.”

-Budd voted against certifying of the results of the 2020 election.
-He will face Democratic former state supreme court justice Cheri Beasley, who is aiming to become North Carolina’s first Black senator.
+Budd will face Democratic former state supreme court justice Cheri Beasley, who is aiming to become North Carolina’s first Black senator.
 She declared at a victory party that “this is our moment.”

 “We have the power to restore our values to our government in Washington,” she said.
 “In this moment, we have the power to protect our rights.”

-In another of the night's closely watched races, progressive John Fetterman easily won Pennsylvania’s Democratic Senate primary, just days after a stroke sent him to the hospital.
+In another of the night's closely watched races, John Fetterman, days after a stroke sent him to the hospital, easily won Pennsylvania’s Democratic Senate primary — notching a major victory for his party’s left flank.

+Fetterman's opponent in the fall wasn't yet clear as Pennsylvania’s GOP Senate contest was too early to call.
+Oz, a celebrity heart surgeon, and McCormick, who resigned in January as the CEO of Bridgewater Associates, one of the largest hedge funds in the world, were in an exceptionally tight race.
+Commentator Kathy Barnette, who had appeared to be gaining late momentum, was trailing.

+Tuesday marked the busiest night of the nascent primary season, with contests also being waged in Kentucky, Oregon and Idaho.
+Both parties are choosing candidates to enter the fall general election, when control of Congress, governor’s mansions and key elections posts are up for grabs.

-The 52-year-old Fetterman is known for his hulking, 6-foot-8 stature and his tattoos that helped him build a political persona as an outsider.
-That, combined with his support of top progressive causes such as universal, government-funded health care, was key in his easily dispatching Democratic rival U.S. Rep. Conor Lamb, a moderate in the mold of President Joe Biden.
+The 52-year-old Fetterman is known for his hulking, 6-foot-8 stature frame, and tattoos that helped him build a political persona as an outsider.
+That, combined with his support of top progressive causes such as universal, government-funded health care, helped him easily dispatch Democratic rival U.S. Rep. Conor Lamb, a moderate in the mold of President Joe Biden.

 “Fetterman’s victory shows that voters are fed up and want fighters.
 This should be a wake up call to the entire Democratic Party establishment to fight harder against the fascists and those who obstruct a popular agenda,” Stephanie Taylor, co-founder of the Progressive Change Campaign Committee, said in a statement.